05 December, 2019

 "Here let us slide it forward and see if the top layer will go back over the bottom," I suggested grabbing the box.

-Tonya swatted me hands away and mumbled something about the fact I did enough damage.
+Tonya swatted my hands away and mumbled something about the fact I did enough damage.

 "Just how did this happen?"
 She asked hands on hips.

-"I dunno must have been from me plowing."
+"I dunno must have been from me ploughing."

 "Uh yeah.
 You just don't think sometimes."
-She stated and rightly so, I had forgotten about the cake entirely in me plowing frenzy.
+She stated and rightly so, I had forgotten about the cake entirely in my ploughing frenzy.

-There was no way to get the cake out of the box, so she put the candles on it and lit 14 which were precariously close to the cardboard of the cake box, and lifted it gently as we all sang off-key over to the birthday boy who was thoroughly amused.
+There was no way to get the cake out of the box, so she put the candles on it, lit 14 which were precariously close to the cardboard of the cake box, and lifted it gently as we all sang off-key over to the thoroughly amused birthday boy.

 "It's still cake."
 He said and then made his wish and blew out the candles before they could set fire to the cake box.